ElinGrahn/music-quiz/README.md

 ### The options

-You can press the option you think is right and it will turn red or green depening if the answer is correct or not
+You can press the option you think is right and it will turn red or green depending on if the answer is correct or not
 ![Wrong option](screenshots/pp2_wrong.png)
 ![correct option](screenshots/pp2_right.png)